lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 %pal nprocs 16 end
 ```

-Note that Orca does the MPI process spawning itself, so you may not use "srun" to launch it in your
+Note, that Orca spawns MPI processes itself, so you must not use "srun" to launch it in your
 batch file.
 Just set --ntasks to the same number as in your input file and call the "orca"
 executable directly.
 For parallel runs, it must be called with the full path: